 - Project details – The agreement should provide a clear, detailed description of the research project, stating the permitted use of the materials.

-- Intellectual property rights – Careful consideration is necessary for protecting each party's rights and determining ownership of new rights created during the project.
-Consideration of royalties payable for the use of newly created intellectual property rights may also be an important commercial issue.
+- Intellectual property rights – Careful consideration is necessary to protect each party's rights and determine ownership of new rights created during the project.
+It’s important to address how intellectual property protection in commercial contracts applies in this context, including the consideration of royalties payable for the use of any newly created rights, which may be a significant commercial issue.

 - Ownership of materials and rules on their use – Clear provisions are necessary regarding material ownership, usage permissions, and storage rules.
 For instance, specifying that materials must be stored in a designated lab and accessed only by authorised individuals.